 Blood urea nitrogen; BUN

-Urea is produced when protein is broken down by the body.
-Healthy kidneys eliminate more than 90% of the urea the body produces, so blood levels indicate how well your kidneys are working.
+Healthy kidneys eliminate more than 90 per cent of the urea the body produces, so blood levels may indicate how well your kidneys are working.

 A blood sample is drawn from a vein in the arm.

 Urea and creatinine levels, together with electrolytes are used to evaluate kidney function and to monitor patients with various degrees of kidney failure or those receiving dialysis.

 Patients of any age may undergo this test indicating the importance of the urea level as a part of the detoxification processes of the liver and excretory function of the kidneys.

 Urea may be used in a panel of tests:

 High urea levels suggest impaired kidney function.
 This may be due to acute or chronic kidney disease.
 However, there are many things besides kidney disease that can affect urea levels such as decreased blood flow to the kidneys as in congestive heart failure, shock, stress, recent heart attack or severe burns; bleeding from the gastrointestinal tract; conditions that cause obstruction of urine flow; or dehydration.

 Low urea levels are not common although they can be seen in severe liver disease or malnutrition but other tests can be used to diagnose or monitor these conditions.
 Low urea is also seen in normal pregnancy.